aidan-le-beard/hungr.dev/README.md

 Auth:

-Using a table on the selected database to authorize users would be the most streamlined option.
+Google's Firebase auth comes with secure authentication that is easily implemented into Flutter apps.

 Users:
-Standard email and password sign up using Firebase
+Standard email and password sign up using Firebase, with ability to reset password.

 ## Frontend